elliottbolzan/SLogo/DESIGN.md

 All members of the group are responsible for documenting and refactoring their subgroup's code, in addition to their own.

-Within the back-end group:
+Within the front-end group:

-- Elliott will take primary responsbility for the **Console** and its components, as well as the **State** display (variables and user-defined commands).
+- Elliott will take primary responsibility for the **Console** and its components, as well as the **State** display (variables and user-defined commands).
 He will take secondary responsibility for the **TurtleDisplay** and its components.
 - Jay will take primary responsibility for the **TurtleDisplay**, the **Turtle**, and their components.
 He will take secondary responsibility for the **Console**.

 Both Elliott and Jay will tie in the different front-end elements as part of their primary responsibility.

 Within the back-end group:

-FILL IN BACK-END GUYS
+- Dennis will primarily be responsible for the **Command** superclass and it's subclasses such as **MathCommand** and **TurtleActionCommand.** Additionally, Dennis will be in charge of maintaining the information with regards to the **Turtle** class such as the heading,
+- Alex will primarily be responsible for the **Parser** class and the error throwing and recognition withiin parser.
+Additionally, Alex will also help with the **Turtle** class in maintaining its functionality.
+- Both Alex and Dennis will work together to fill-in any holes throughout the back-end logic and classes that may need to be added throughout the project and its extensions.